 Hello LMS Band parents/students:

-Well, we have come to the end of another fantastic year of musical growth!
+•Well, we have come to the end of another fantastic year of musical growth!
 There were so many amazing performances that I can’t even count them all.
 I wanted to say thank you to the students and parents for the hard work and support over the past year and please know that I appreciate you all.
 This is my last weekly email until next year.
-It is my hope that all of you continue to practice for fun and keep “Parade America” and “Soul Bossa Nova” memorized for the Lentil Parade.
-It would be fantastic if all of you could get in on some private lessons through the music stores or through the Universities.
+It is my hope that all of you continue to practice for fun and keep “Parade America” and “Power of Love” memorized for the Lentil Parade.
+It would be super cool if all of you could get in on some private lessons through the music stores or through the Universities.
 This will help our band in the long run and will ensure that we hit the ground running in the Fall.

-If you are renting an instrument through the school, please make sure it is back to Mr. Covill on Monday, June 12!
+•If you are renting an instrument through the school, please make sure it is back to Mr. Covill on Monday, June 11!
 Thank you.

 Keep up to date on what’s happening with the LMS Bands – Facebook and Twitter are mainly tools for parents to use to keep up with us while on the go!
 We’ve done it – we have over 250 likes on Facebook.
 Please let people know about our page for information pertaining to the program and let’s try to get over 300 likes.

 Thank you for all of your support of the LMS Bands this year!